VinawoodVinawood *

 Specifying the right panel — a four-question filter

 1. Pour count over panel life?
-8 or fewer → melamine.
-8–15 → either, run the cost-per-cycle math against your actual sheet prices.
+8 or fewer → standard MUF (Form Basic / Eco Form).
+8–15 → higher-melamine MUF (Form Extra) at minimum, or run the cost-per-cycle math against your actual sheet prices.
 15 or more → phenolic.

 2. Site exposure?
-Covered slab, short cure window, indoor program → either class works.
+Covered slab, short cure window, indoor program → any MUF class works.
 Rain-exposed, long cure, monsoon season → phenolic.

 4. Surface finish requirement?
 Standard structural concrete → either.
-Architectural fair-face concrete → phenolic film at 220 g/m² or higher, regardless of core glue class.
+Architectural fair-face concrete → phenolic film at 220 g/m² or higher paired with phenolic core glue.

-If your job answers "melamine" to all four questions, specifying phenolic is overspending.
-If it answers "phenolic" to any one of them, specifying melamine is underspecifying.
+If your job answers "MUF" to all four questions, specifying phenolic is overspending.
+If it answers "phenolic" to any one of them, specifying MUF is underspecifying.
 Either way, the spec follows the job, not the marketing.

 Vinawood's product map for adhesive class